JokMirad/PicIT/README.md

 # PicIT
 ## WebExtension to share

-**PicIT** encodes hyperlinks, URL addresses and free / selected text in **QRCodes** to share them with a smartphone.
-With two clicks only, the **QRCode** is ready.
-Scan it on your smartphone and you can access a web page, document or image directly.
+**PicIT** encodes hyperlinks, URL addresses and free / selected text into **QR-Codes** to share them with a smartphone.
+With two clicks only, the **QR-Code** is ready.
+Scan it on your smartphone and you can access a web page, web document or image directly.
+The Addon saves the **QR-Code** as SVG-Image file.

 ## Usage Warning
 Some URLs and hyperlinks may contain data that can be used to identify you.